-Instead, the $170m-budgeted SWATH pulled in a remarkable $56.25 million at 3,773 locations according to studio estimates found at Box Office Mojo.
-Another feat: Snow White and the Huntsman‘s grosses were bigger than the combined take of the next three films on the domestic box-office chart: Men in Black III ($29.3 million), The Avengers ($20.27 million), and Battleship ($4.81m).
+Instead, the $170 million-budgeted SWATH pulled in a remarkable $56.25 million at 3,773 locations according to studio estimates found at Box Office Mojo.
+Another feat: Snow White and the Huntsman's grosses were bigger than the combined take of the next three films on the domestic box office chart: Men in Black III ($29.3 million), The Avengers ($20.27 million), and Battleship ($4.81m).

 Something else worth noting: without the advantage of 3D-inflating ticket costs, Snow White and the Huntsman averaged an impressive $14,910 per theater.
 Boosted by 3D surcharges, Men in Black III averaged $12,851 on its first weekend.
 Another 3D entry, Sam Worthington's adventure fantasy Wrath of the Titans averaged $9,438.
 On the other hand, as a result of weaker reviews and the lack of a ready-made fan base, SWATH fared much more modestly than Gary Ross / Jennifer Lawrence's The Hunger Games, a futuristic 2D adventure drama that averaged $36,871.

 Now, comparing Snow White and the Huntsman to Tim Burton / Johnny Depp's Alice in Wonderland ($116.1 million on opening weekend in March 2010) would be unfair because unlike Rupert Sanders' dark PG-13 rehash of the old Snow White story, Burton's PG fantasy targeted kids and their parents / guardians with enough cash to buy more expensive 3D tickets.
 An estimated 52 percent of those attending Snow White and the Huntsman on its opening weekend were 30 and older.

 Kristen Stewart's Snow White vs. Russell Crowe's Robin Hood